-The National Assessment of Educational Progress (NAEP) mathematics assessment is given every two years to students at grades 4 and 8, and approximately every four years at grade 12.
+- The National Assessment of Educational Progress (NAEP) mathematics assessment is given every two years to students at grades 4 and 8, and approximately every four years at grade 12.
 NAEP 2021 was postponed to 2022 due to the COVID-19 pandemic.
 The assessment measures both mathematics knowledge and the students' ability to apply their knowledge in problem-solving situations.
 The results present a broad view of students' mathematics knowledge, skills, and performance over time.
-The most recent mathematics assessment was given in 2019 to approximately 3,500 Illinois students in grade 4 and 3,600 Illinois students in grade 8.
-The mathematics framework defines five broad content areas, three levels of complexity, and specifies the number of questions in each content area by grade.
+The most recent mathematics assessment was given in 2022 to approximately 2,800 Illinois students in grade 4 and 2,800 Illinois students in grade 8. - The National Assessment Governing Board oversees the development of NAEP frameworks that describe the specific knowledge and skills to be assessed in each subject and how the assessment questions should be designed and scored.
+The NAEP mathematics assessment framework specifies five broad content areas and three levels of mathematical complexity.
+The 2009 mathematics framework for grades 4 and 8 is similar to earlier frameworks that guided previous mathematics assessments. - The mathematics framework defines five broad content areas, three levels of complexity, and specifies the number of questions in each content area by grade.
 The framework also outlines what mathematics knowledge and skills students should have to reach Basic, Proficient, and Advanced achievement.
 The mathematics framework was updated in 2005 and again in 2009.
 Survey questionnaires, administered to students, teachers, and school administrators who participate in a mathematics assessment, are used to collect and report contextual information about students' learning experience in and out of the classroom.

-Additional resources can be found here: https://nces.ed.gov/nationsreportcard/mathematics/
+o https://nces.ed.gov/nationsreportcard/mathematics/